 What does Military Friendly® mean?

-Military Friendly® is the standard that measures an organization’s commitment, effort and success in creating sustainable and meaningful benefit for the military community.
+Military Friendly® is the standard that measures an organization’s commitment, effort and success in creating sustainable and meaningful opportunity for the military community.

 “is the standard”: It’s a designation that establishes baseline expectations in key areas to earn designation.
 Organizations that go above and beyond the baseline expectations can earn higher levels, which we call awards.
 This awards system of upward mobility incentivizes organizations to always strive to do more to support veterans.